 4. Be clear on the vision and deliverables.
 The simplest way to think about this one is to ask yourself, “If we don’t know where we’re going, how will we know when we get there?”
 Engage the team in drafting the vision where possible and articulate it clearly and simply.
 Check for understanding among all members.
 More importantly, directly discuss with each team member what he/she contributes in pursuit of the vision and deliverables.
 Every one should be able to answer the question, “How do you contribute to achieving X?”
 If they can’t, it’s your failing as a team leader.

-5. Be a role-model.
+5. Be a role model.
 It’s as simple as “do as I do” as you role model the behaviors you are trying to drive on the team.
 Hold yourself and others accountable for operating in a collaborative and constructive way.
 Create safe space for candid conversations, respond to mistakes as learning moments, and be the kind of leader you’d want to work for.
-Transparency and authenticity always rank on high on lists of traits for best leaders; you can’t go wrong in role modeling these behaviors on any team. (and even life in general).
+Transparency and authenticity always rank high on lists of traits for best leaders; you can’t go wrong in role modeling these behaviors on any team. (and even life, in general).

 7. Celebrate success along the way.
 Leaders can be known for driving forward in relentless pursuit of team goals.
 While important, it’s equally important to take time-outs to celebrate progress.
 As I remind myself on long road trips, take note of the miles already traveled gives a pop of energy to conquer the road ahead.
 This same dynamic works for teams.
 Whether it’s a small cake to offering a team two extra vacation days “on the house,” who doesn’t appreciate a chance to celebrate in life?